 Meanwhile, Jos's closest college friend, Jano Cabrera, then only 24, became assistant press secretary to vice-president Gore.
 Later Jano worked on Gore's presidential campaign.
 Had Jos not died in 1999 most likely Jano would have urged him to join the team.
 Jos was well prepared, an excellent writer, and could have prepared the campaign speeches that made Al Gore admirable in the eyes of many religious people.
 There's little doubt Jos would have tipped the balance of the presidential campaign of year 2000 boosting Al Gore clearly over George W. Bush.
 Just think how different the world would be today!

 There you have it -- a cogent historical analysis by Jos' mother.
 She's right!
 Jos would have changed world history.

 Jano speaks"Oddly enough, Jos and I did talk about him joining the political world a few times over -- though not as a staffer."

 "I specifically told Jos he should run."

 The dot com bust had already begun at the time of his passing.
-I note the election was 15 months after his passing, so there was plenty of time for him to find reason for a transition -- with being a staffer the first step.
+I note the election was 15 months after his passing, so there was reason and plenty time for him for that transition -- with being a staffer the first step.
 Richard Nixon said minds were made up not in the week before the election but in the day before.
 A single key speech written by Jos would have tipped it the other way.